-Balanzone: (Strikes with the gavel) Let us proceed!
+Balanzone: (Exasperated, Balanzone strikes the bench with the gavel) Let us proceed!

 Brighella: Nowadays, people are very active.
 They are always changing routes, taking different streets.
-One needs wheels to keep up.
+One needs wheels to keep up with them.

-Harlequin: They change political parties, religion, friends, interests…like the wind that blows here and there and here and there.
+Harlequin: They change political parties, religion, friends, interests…like the wind that blows now here, then there, and here and then there.

 Brighella: They change places: squares, cities, open air markets…I have to be where they are… using my wonderful wheels…to feed them.